 2. Freeze juice boxes or pouches so they stay cold.

-3. Buy school lunch snacks in bulk and divide them up at home.
+3. Buy snacks in bulk and divide them up at home for organized lunchbox ideas.

-The secret to making bulk buying work for school lunches is to spend a few minutes portioning it out right when you get home.
+The secret to making bulk buying work for school lunches is to spend a few minutes portioning it out immediately when you get home.
 If you don’t do this, you’ll just create extra stress for yourself when the morning rush hits.
+Plus, if you do it right away, it’s done, and that’s a rad feeling.

-PRO TIP: For an eco-friendly option to plastic baggies go with reusable silicone food storage bags.
+TIP: For an eco-friendly option to plastic baggies, go with reusable silicone food storage bags.

 4. Stop a sliced apple from browning by wrapping it in plastic wrap.

-5. Prepare and freeze PB&J sandwiches ahead of time.
+5. Prepare and freeze PB&J sandwiches ahead of time for speedy lunchbox ideas.

-- Spread PB on one slice but not to the edge.
+- Spread peanut butter on one slice but not to the edge.
 Do the same with the jelly.

 - Put the slices together.

-PRO TIP: Don’t throw those scrap bread pieces out.
-You can feed the birds in your neighborhood or toast them up and grind them into bread crumbs for a casserole topping or breading for meat.
+TIP: Don’t throw those bread scraps.
+You can toast them up and grind them into bread crumbs for a casserole topping or breading for meat.
 No waste!

-6. Stock your pantry, and let the kids choose what items they want in their school lunch.
+6. Stock your pantry with lunchbox ideas and let your kids choose what goes in.

 7. Freeze a sponge and use it as a homemade ice pack.